 1) Massage Therapy

-Pressing on the irritated muscle and the surrounding area can help loosen up the muscle fibers and break up knots.
+Pressing on the irritated muscle and the surrounding area can help loosen up the muscle fibers to break up knots.
 If you have the time and the money, seek out a professional massage therapist.
-For those of us with busy schedules, I recommend purchasing a high-quality shiatsu massager that is designed to mimic the feeling of real hands.
+For those of us with busy schedules and a budget, I recommend purchasing a high-quality shiatsu massager designed to mimic the feeling of real hands.

 Regular stretching is a great deterrent for muscle knots and can also help make them go away.
-Stretching helps maintain overall muscle health and flexibility.
+Stretching helps maintain overall muscle health and flexibility, while also preventing injury.
 Make stretching a regular part of your daily routine.

 Temperature has a direct impact on your muscles.
 Heat has been proven to help sore and tense muscles relax.
 Heat therapy is also effective in alleviating chronic muscle pain.
 Invest in a heating pad or advanced massager that comes with built-in soothing heat so you can relax when you need it.